mitchellvitez/raspi-lights/README.md

   shifthue 12
   rotate 1

-# A white array that gets darker each step
+# A white array that gets darker each step.
+Happens in 10 steps at 1/10 second per step
-fadeToBlack
+fadeToBlack 10@0.1
 > white
   darken 20
 ```